alexandrubunea/dotfiles/README.md

-Here's a `README.md` file tailored for the structure you provided:

----

 # My Dotfiles

 Welcome to my dotfiles repository!
 This repository contains my personal configuration files for various tools I use daily.
 These dotfiles are organized to provide a seamless and optimized experience for my development environment, with a focus on productivity and aesthetic customization.